eclipse/repairnator/doc/repairnator-github-app.md

 1. visit https://github.com/apps/repairnator-bot
 2. click on the green button "Install"

 __Permissions__ In order to listen on specific events with this app, it is required to enable permissions of `Issues`, `Pull requests` and `Commit statuses`, to `Read & Write` for all of them.

-__Webhook URL__ It is using webhook payload delivery service from https://smee.io, learn more [here](https://probot.github.io/docs/development/#manually-configuring-a-github-app).
-Some alternatives are listed [here](https://probot.github.io/docs/deployment/#deploy-the-app).
-The webhook  URL is required at `Settings > Developer > settings > GitHub Apps > repairnator-bot`.

-__`.env` file__ This GitHub app requires `.env` file.
-The detailed introducation is [here](https://probot.github.io/docs/development/#manually-configuring-a-github-app).
-Two pieces of information need to be filled:
-* one TRAVIS API Token
-* the Webhook Secret field from `Settings > Developer > settings > GitHub Apps > repairnator-bot` .

 ## How to Use the Repairnator GitHub App?